An Inexact Variable Metric Proximal Gradient-subgradient Algorithm for a Class of Fractional Optimization Problems: The KL-based convergence analysis

 \section{The KL-based convergence analysis}

 In this section, under the Kurdyka-{\L}ojasiewicz (KL) property and its associated exponent, together with additional suitable conditions, we study the global convergence of the entire sequence $\{\bm{x}^k\}$ generated by our iVPGSA and establish its convergence rate.
-While the KL property has become a fundamental tool in analyzing the global sequential convergence of nonconvex algorithms, most existing analyses rely on a sufficient descent property to ensure that the objective function decreases by a sufficient amount at each iteration.
+While the KL property has become a fundamental tool in analyzing the global sequential convergence of nonconvex algorithms, standard analyses rely on a strict sufficient descent property to ensure that the objective function decreases by a sufficient amount at each iteration.
 This property plays a crucial role in applying the KL inequality in Definition \ref{defKLfun} or \ref{defKLexpo}; see, for example, \cite{ab2009on,abrs2010proximal,abs2013convergence,bst2014proximal,fgp2015splitting}.
-However, for many inexact algorithms, including our iVPGSA and those studied in \cite{hl2023convergence,sun2021sequence}, this sufficient descent property may no longer hold due to errors or perturbations introduced during the iterations.
-Instead, these inexact algorithms often satisfy an \textit{approximate} sufficient descent property, as characterized in Proposition \ref{prop-obj}(i), where the decrease in the objective function is only guaranteed up to a certain error term.
-The presence of such errors introduces additional challenges in the convergence analysis, particularly in establishing the convergence rate.
+However, for many inexact algorithms, including our iVPGSA and those studied in \cite{hl2023convergence,sun2021sequence}, this sufficient descent property may fail because of the errors introduced by inexact subproblem solutions.
+Instead, these inexact algorithms only satisfy an \textit{approximate} sufficient descent property, for example, as characterized in Proposition \ref{prop-obj}(i), where the decrease in the objective function is only guaranteed up to a certain error term.
+The presence of such errors introduces additional challenges in global convergence analysis, particularly in deriving the convergence rate.